Radiator-Labs/tla2528-rs/README.md

 # TLA2528

-Driver for operating the TI TLA2528 ADC with the Rust embedded-hal.
+Embedded Rust driver for the TI TLA2528 ADC, an I2C-connected Analog to Digital Converter.

 ## Attribution

-Work creating this driver to support the SSD1680 was performed as part of commercial development by [Kelvin](https://kel.vin/) (formerly Radiator Labs), a green energy company dedicated to decarbonizing the world's legacy buildings.
+Work creating this driver to support the TLA2528 was performed as part of commercial development by [Kelvin](https://kel.vin/) (formerly Radiator Labs), a green energy company dedicated to decarbonizing the world's legacy buildings.